ccrma/fauck/README.md

 You may need to execute `git submodule update --init --recursive` in the `fauck` directory to make sure all submodules are cloned.

-Clone the [ChucK headers](https://github.com/ccrma/cheaders) so that they're a sibling of the fauck project directory.

 ### Libsndfile

 On Windows, the later scripts will automatically download `libsndfile`, so no action is needed.